 Blake Education has been one of Australia's leading “home grown” educational publishers for over 22 years and they are passionate about seeing young people everywhere reach their full potential through education.
-The Blake Education/World Vision Australia partnership has been able to provide much-needed resources for schools in Malawi and Uganda.
-Blake Education has donated over $1 million worth of text books and teaching aids which have given countless young people the opportunity to gain a great education and hope for the future.
+Corporate partnerships like the one between Blake Education and World Vision Australia help to provide much-needed resources to communities in need.
+Blake Education has donated over $1 million worth of text books and teaching aids to schools in Malawi and Uganda, which have given countless young people the opportunity to gain a great education and hope for the future.

 Since 2014, Birthing Kits Foundation Australia and World Vision Australia have connected in a powerful partnership that is helping to end the preventable deaths of mothers and newborns around the world.So far, we have been able to distribute nearly 60,000 birthing kits packed by volunteers in Australia to women in developing countries.
 Each kit contains six basic items including a plastic sheet, a sterile scalpel and gloves that can help a skilled birth attendant deliver a baby safely.With the ongoing goal of addressing the challenge of maternal and infant mortality, we are looking to the future with ambitious targets.